 The question is not whether you need a CTO.
 If you are reading this, you probably do.
-The question is what kind of CTO your company actually needs right now, and whether the answer changes in 12 months.
+The question is what kind of fractional CTO engagement (or, in some cases, full-time hire) your company actually needs right now, and whether the answer changes in 12 months.

-This guide walks through the comparison honestly.
+This guide walks through the comparison honestly, including the rungs the binary framing tends to skip.
 There are situations where a full-time CTO is the right call.
-There are situations where fractional is clearly better.
-And there is a third option that most companies overlook entirely.
+There are situations where fractional is clearly the better path.
+And there is a path most companies overlook entirely — promoting an internal lead and pairing them with fractional oversight — that turns out to be the best fit more often than the standard advice suggests.

 Side-by-Side Comparison